YuanzhangLin/yuanzhanglin.github.io/_pages/about.md

 # 🔥 News
-- *2023.11*: &nbsp;🎉🎉 Aug, 2023 Our paper **"Automated Fixing of Web UI Tests via Iterative Element Matching"** has been accepted by the ASE'23 research papers track.
+- *2023.08*: &nbsp;🎉🎉 Our paper **"Automated Fixing of Web UI Tests via Iterative Element Matching"** has been accepted by the ASE'23 research papers track.

 # 📝 Publications